Black - Avant-garde fashion's favorite color

 Black is full of contradictions – the color that isn’t one.
 It is achromatic and characterized by something that is not there: it is the complete absence of light.
 It is inhabited by many strong, contradictory attributes and attributions: evil, mourning, melancholia.
 Elegance, understatement, poetry.
 Arrogance, minimalism, existence itself.

 „Black is modest and arrogant at the same time.
 Black is lazy and easy - but mysterious.
-But above all black says this: ‚I don’t bother you - don’t bother me‘.YOHJI YAMAMOTO
+But above all black says this: ‚I don’t bother you - don’t bother me‘.” - Yohji Yamamoto

 When Jean-Paul Sartre and Simone de Beauvoir debated with Albert Camus and Maurice Merleau-Ponty in the smoke-filled Parisian cafés of the 1930’s, cursing the bourgeoisie and planning their revolt, they usually wore black.
 They also did so in other contexts, because they did not want the person they talked to, the “other”, to be distracted by outward appearances; what mattered were their ideas, their contents and their ideals – as well as personal freedom, individuality within the community and responsibility to oneself and others.

 In the USA in the 1960s, the civil rights organization Black Panther Party rebelled against oppression and police brutality.
 For her performance at the 2016 Super Bowl, Beyoncé draped her background singers in black leather uniforms and berets as a tribute to the Black Panthers.
-“Okay ladies, now let’s get in formation.”
+“Okay, ladies, now let’s get in formation.”
 Some battles must be fought for many decades.

 There probably is no architect who does not own a black turtleneck sweater.
 Almost every cliché has a kernel of truth.
 What do Jobs and the architect want to say with their choice?
 It is not about me, but about what I am going to build?
 I want to step back and focus on what I do rather than what I am?
 Possibly.

 But it may also be the opposite.
 Psychologist Max Lüscher attributes a certain coolness, hardness, lack of emotion and “an obstinate craving for admiration” to people with an affinity to black.
 Black is modest and arrogant at the same time, as Yamamoto so aptly put it.
 It imposes itself by maintaining a low profile.

-Where we cannot see anything, we can assume everything.
+It is complete darkness and therefore an ideal projection surface: where we cannot see anything, we can assume everything.
 What we see, then, probably tells us more about ourselves than about the color.

 Is black a mirror?

-"On black mountains, black animals are black“, German historian Johann Galletti said.
+"On black mountains, black animals are black, German historian Johann Galletti said.
 There is a reason why the most famous square in the history of art is black: with his Black Square (1915), Russian artist Kazimir Malevich wanted to “free art from the ballast of objectivity”, just like the existentialists wanted to free people from the ballast of external appearances and the zeitgeist.